Battle of Aidabasalala: Prelude

 A six-man Australian covert reconnaissance patrol had been tasked to infiltrate to a village on foot after insertion from a Black Hawk helicopter to conduct a reconnaissance following intelligence reports that over 100 armed militia were in the area.
+They were to go into the border region and gather intelligence on the enemy’s numbers and movements.
 If the patrol confirmed the intelligence, a squadron-level assault would take place.
-The patrol was led by Sergeant Steven Oddy, and consisted of the patrol second-in-command who was a sergeant from the British Special Boat Service on a two-year exchange posting to the SASR, two scouts (one of whom was Lance Corporal Keith Fennell), the patrol medic equipped with a Para Minimi light machine gun, and the signaller.
+The patrol was led by Sergeant Steven Oddy, and consisted of the patrol second-in-command who was a sergeant from the British Special Boat Service on a two-year exchange posting to the SASR, two scouts (one of whom was Lance Corporal Keith Fennell who later became a bestseller author), the patrol medic equipped with a Para Minimi light machine gun, and the signaller.
 On 13 October 1999, the patrol was inserted 8 km from the village near Aidabasalala via a Black Hawk helicopter.
-Over the next three days they moved south-west towards their objective, spending a whole day in a village without being detected.
+Over the next three days they moved south-west towards their objective, during which Oddy led his patrol across dried creek beds and through fog shrouded jungles.
+They operated under the cover of night and took defensive positions through the day.
+One evening they had a close call with a militia patrol coming in the opposite direction along the same trail.
+Though fortunately their night vision goggles allowed them to see the enemy before they were spotted, and the patrol stepped off the path, melting into the thick forest foliage and remained undetected.
+Even spending a whole day in a village without being spotted.
+Oddy recounted “As they moved past us, they were no more than centimetres from our chests.
+It was really frightening to be that close to the enemy and not know if we were about to be detected.”